 This strategy relies on positive reinforcement - offering individuals ‘tokens’ that can be exchanged for privileges or desired items when positive behaviour is exhibited.
 This is a common tactic used by parents and teachers to help improve the behaviour of children.

 Modelling involves learning through observation and imitation of others.
-Having a positive role model can give individuals something to aim for, allowing them to change their behaviour to match their role model's.
+Having a positive role model can give individuals something to aim for, allowing them to change their behaviour to match theirs.
 This role model may be the therapist or someone the individual already knows.

 Extinction works by removing any type of reinforcement to behaviour.
-An example of this would be a disruptive child who is given a time-out or told to sit on the 'naughty step'.
-By removing them from the situation (and associated attention) the behaviour should stop.
-This premise can be carried across to adults too - however the 'naughty step' will probably be given a different name.
+An example of this would be a disruptive child who is given a time-out or told to sit somewhere quiet.
+By removing them from the situation (and associated attention) the behaviour should come to a stop.
+This method isn’t only effective with children and can be used with adults, too.

 What our experts say

-- Five questions to ask if you're considering counselling
+- Five questions to ask if you're considering counselling30th November, 2014

 - How helpful is CBT?